cobaltgit/Quark/README.md

 Installation is as simple as extracting the [latest release](https://github.com/cobaltgit/Quark/releases/latest) into the root of a microSD card formatted with the FAT32 filesystem.

 * Many more systems to choose from than the stock base package, including home computers and ports
-* RetroArch cores updated to their latest versions from source
+* RetroArch cores updated to their latest versions from source*
 * CPU profiles configured for best performance/battery life balance
 * Overlays for handheld systems

+*pcsx_rearmed is on a slightly older version as the latest crashes when trying to make a save state

 ## Hotkeys